Things I’ve made in recent memory that are worth showing off.

 Barnabas Blocks (source, live instance)

 Web IDE based on Blockly, with TypeScript and webpack.
-Compiles resultant C++ using waca and flashes bytecode to Arduino microcontrollers over Web Serial to enable web-only Arduino development.
+Compiles resultant C++ using waca (see below) and flashes bytecode to Arduino microcontrollers over Web Serial to enable web-only Arduino development.
 Used for classes at the wonderful Barnabas Blocks.

 A Barnabas Blocks workspace with several blocks.